johnsietsma/ExtendingLWRP/Assets/BlurryRefraction/_ReadMe.txt

+﻿This is port of the original blurry refractions sample.
+Below is the original readme.
+---

-﻿This scene shows a very basic "blurry refraction" technique using command buffers.
+This scene shows a very basic "blurry refraction" technique using command buffers.

 The idea is: after opaque objects & skybox is rendered, copy the image